Stochastic Neural Network Symmetrisation in Markov Categories: Abstract

 \section{Abstract}

-We consider the problem of symmetrising a neural network along a group homomorphism: given a homomorphism $\varphi : \HH \to \G$, we would like a procedure that converts $\HH$-equivariant neural networks into $\G$-equivariant ones.
+We consider the problem of \emph{symmetrising} a neural network along a group homomorphism: given a homomorphism $\varphi : \HH \to \G$, we would like a procedure that converts $\HH$-equivariant neural networks to $\G$-equivariant ones.
 We formulate this in terms of Markov categories, which allows us to consider neural networks whose outputs may be stochastic, but with measure-theoretic details abstracted away.
-We obtain a flexible, compositional, and generic framework for symmetrisation that relies on minimal assumptions about the structure of the group and the underlying neural network architecture.
-Our approach recovers existing methods for deterministic symmetrisation as special cases, and extends directly to provide a novel methodology for stochastic symmetrisation also.
-Beyond this, we believe our findings also demonstrate the utility of Markov categories for addressing problems in machine learning in a conceptual yet mathematically rigorous way.
+We obtain a flexible and compositional framework for symmetrisation that relies on minimal assumptions about the structure of the group and the underlying neural network architecture.
+Our approach recovers existing canonicalisation and averaging techniques for symmetrising deterministic models, and extends to provide a novel methodology for symmetrising stochastic models also.
+Beyond this, our findings also demonstrate the utility of Markov categories for addressing complex problems in machine learning in a conceptually clear yet mathematically precise way.